All Episodes

 Pretty scary.

-He's chairman of the Urban Revitalization Coalition, and he's just come out with his brand new book, Nothing to Lose, which by the way was Donald Trump's message to African Americans and minorities last time.
+And he's just come out with his brand new book, Nothing to Lose, which, by the way, was Donald Trump's message to African Americans and minorities last time.

 You have nothing to lose.

-Think about all these liberal cities, liberal politicians, the larger percentages, 90 plus percent of African Americans, usually in a lot of these elections, voting for democratic candidates.
+Think about all these liberal cities, liberal politicians, the larger percentages, 90 plus percent of African Americans usually in a lot of these elections voting for Democratic candidates.

-Well, how do you grade them on law and order and safety and security in these cities and states run by liberal democrats for decades?
+Well, how do you grade them on law and order and safety and security in these cities and states run by liberal Democrats for decades?

 How's their educational system?